ParallelMaths/parallel/pages/7-10-a-matter-factorial.md

 ---

-Florida is shortened to FL, which is also short for Fluorine.
+Florida is shortened to FL, which is also short for Flerovium.
 :::

 ::: problem id=5_2 marks=2
-__5.2.__ Which of these states should sit in the intersection?
+__5.2.__ Which of these elements should sit in the intersection?

 * [ ] Lithium
 * [ ] Cadmium